alan-turing-institute/ARC-MTQE/README.md

 ### Trained models

-We used ([COMETKiwi-22](https://huggingface.co/Unbabel/wmt22-cometkiwi-da)) as the starting point, which outputs quality scores between 0 and 1 (1=perfect translation).
+We used [COMETKiwi-22](https://huggingface.co/Unbabel/wmt22-cometkiwi-da) ((Rei et al., 2022)[https://aclanthology.org/2022.wmt-1.60/]), which outputs quality scores between 0 and 1 (1=perfect translation).

-For the baseline, we picked a binarisation threshold using the dev data and used it to binarise COMETKiwi-22 predictions on the test data.
+For the baseline, we picked a binarisation threshold using the WMT dev data and used it to binarise COMETKiwi-22 predictions on the test data.

 We also adapted COMETKiwi-22 for binary classification in the [CEDModel](src/mtqe/models/comet.py) class.
 Broadly, we tried two main training strategies:
 - Fine-tune `CEDModel` with the WMT released authentic training data
-- Pre-train with syntethic data from the DEMETR dataset ([Karpinska et al., 2022](https://doi.org/10.18653/v1/2022.emnlp-main.649)) and then fine-tune the `CEDModel` with the WMT authentic data
+- Pre-train the `CEDModel` with syntethic data from the DEMETR dataset ([Karpinska et al., 2022](https://doi.org/10.18653/v1/2022.emnlp-main.649)) and then fine-tune  with the WMT authentic data

-See the [notes/](notes/) directory for an overview of the [different training strategies](notes/models.md) and the scripts [README](scripts/README.md) on how to train models.
+See the [notes/](notes/) directory for an overview of the [different training strategies](notes/models.md) and the [scripts/README](scripts/README.md) file on how to train models.

 ### LLM prompts

 - We tried three LLM prompts:
-    - The [basic](src/mtqe/llms/query.py) prompt asks if the translation has the same meaning as the original
+    - The [basic](src/mtqe/llms/query.py) prompt asks if the translation has the same meaning as the original text
     - [GEMBA-MQM](src/mtqe/llms/gemba.py) from [Kocmi and Federmann (2024)](https://arxiv.org/abs/2310.13988)
     - Using the original [WMT annotator guidelines](src/mtqe/llms/annotator_guidelines.py) from [Specia et al.,2021](https://aclanthology.org/2021.wmt-1.71/)